gilnam74/vex-sneppet/Computer-Science-for-artists.md

 last_digit = string[-1]
 ```

-But how you can get the first or last digits from the number?
+But how can you get the first or last digits from the number?
 Sure with math, modulo and division will do the trick:

-`first_digit = integer/number_of_tens`, `last_digit = integer % 10`
+`first_digit = integer/number_of_digits`, `last_digit = integer % 10`

 E.g. `1234 % 10 = 4, 1234 % 100 = 34, 1234 % 1000 = 234, 1234 % 10000 = 1234 `

 #### Walkthrough each element in the array.
-One of the simplest pattern I can imagine.
+One of the simplest patterns I can imagine.
 Do something with each element of the array.

 ```Python
 list = [1, 2, 3, 4]